US Individual Life and Group Insurance division

 Prudential’s Individual Life segment expanded its operations on the back of higher sales and favorable mortality experience compared to the average expectation.
 In 1Q16, the segment is expected to see favorable mortality experience and nominal sales growth.

 The segment reported an adjusted operating income of $99 million in 4Q15 compared to $118 million in 4Q14.
 Its current quarter results include a charge of $20 million to increase reserves for certain policies related to a valuation system conversion.

 Group Insurance segment

 Prudential is targeting improved margins for its disability underwriting.
-The Group Insurance segment’s adjusted operating income rose to $89 million in 2Q16 compared to $75 million in the prior year’s quarter.
+The Group Insurance segment’s revenues fell in 4Q15, with adjusted operating income of $27 million compared to $44 million in the prior year’s quarter.

-Prudential Financial’s book value per share rose by ~2.5% in the quarter ended March 31, 2016, compared to the previous quarter.
-Meanwhile, book value per share rose by ~6% for both Metlife (MET) and Allstate (ALL) and by ~8% for Chubb (CB) during the same period.
+Prudential Financial’s book value per share rose by ~10% in the past year.
+Meanwhile, book value per share rose by ~6% for both ACE (ACE) and Allstate (ALL) and ~8% for Chubb (CB) during the same period.

 Prudential Financial competes with other players in the insurance business that are part of the iShares MSCI ACWI ETF (ACWI).

 Prudential Financial (PRU) estimates its balance sheet capital capacity to be $757 billion as of December 31, 2015.